vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 >
 > Microsoft Defender for Endpoint for Linux on Rocky and Alma currently has the following known issues:
 > - Live Response and Threat Vulnerability Management are currently not supported (work in progress).
-> - Operating system info for devices is not visible in the Microsoft Defender portal
+> - Operating system info for devices isn't visible in the Microsoft Defender portal

 ### January-2024 Build: 101.23112.0009 | Release version: 30.123112.0009.0